How to join Indian Air Force 2025 - Know the best ways to join IAF here

 National Defence Academy (NDA)

 Union Public Service Commission (UPSC) is the exam conducting authority for the National Defence Academy (NDA) examination.
-Applicants fulfilling the NDA 2025 eligibility criteria can fill the UPSC NDA 2025 application form online on the UPSC website - upsc.gov.in.
+Candidates fulfilling the NDA 2025 eligibility criteria can fill the UPSC NDA 2025 application form online at the UPSC website - upsc.gov.in.
 The NDA 2025 selection process consists of a written exam and SSB interview.
-Applicants qualifying all the stages of the NDA recruitment process will be recruited as officers in the Indian Defence Services.
+Those who qualify all the stages of the NDA recruitment process will be recruited as officers in the Indian Defence Services.

 NDA exam overview